fanluo12/LC/BinarySearch/README.md

 Similar to 153, in binary search we check if left < right.
 If so, meaning already satisfy criterial and return left.
 Since we're going to find left, once we find middle pointer and arr[mid] >= arr[left], we need to update left + 1 rather left = mid + 1 since mid + 1 could also be duplicate one

 ## 34. Find First and Last Position of Element in Sorted Array
 This is one main different from binary search.
-When we find nums[mid] == target, we need to update to both direction to find left most and right most indices.
+When we find nums[mid] == target, we update left and right pointer as mid and update to both direction to find left most and right most indices which equals to target.
 After we find nums[mid] == target, we assign left and right pointer as mid and use while loop to update them

 ## 69. Sqrt(x)